These Juicy Pork Chops are seasoned and pan fried, then smothered in an easy homemade gravy and simmered until tender and juicy.

 - ¼ teaspoon dried sage

 - 2-3 drops Kitchen Bouquet, optional

-- Sprinkle the each side of the pork chops with salt and let them sit out for 30 minutes or so.
+- Sprinkle each side of the pork chops with salt and let them sit out for 30 minutes or so.
 This will give the salt a chance to penetrate through the meat and flavor it.
 It will also make them juicier.
-A light sprinkling is fine as the gravy also has plenty of flavor.You may also choose to cover the pork with saran wrap and pound it with a meat tenderizer.
+A light sprinkling is fine as the gravy also has plenty of flavor.Cover the pork with saran wrap and pound it with a meat tenderizer.
 This also helps to make it more tender.